gigalixir/gigalixir-cli/docs/source/main.rst

     - My deploy succeeded, but nothing happened.

-        - When `git push gigalixir master` succeeds, it means your code was compiled and built without any problems, but there can still be problems during runtime.
+        - When :bash:`git push gigalixir master` succeeds, it means your code was compiled and built without any problems, but there can still be problems during runtime.
 Other platforms will just let your app fail, but gigalixir performs tcp health checks on port 4000 on your new release before terminating the old release.
 So if your new release is failing health checks, it can appear as if nothing is happening because in a sense, nothing is.
-Check `gigalixir logs` for any startup errors.
+Check :bash:`gigalixir logs` for any startup errors.

     - failed to connect: ** (Postgrex.Error) FATAL 53300 (too_many_connections): too many connections for database